geoserver/geoserver-history/doc/user/source/styling/sld-cookbook/points.rst

 Simple point with stroke
 ------------------------

-This example adds a stroke (or border) around the simple point, colored black and with a thickness of two (2) pixels.
+This example adds a stroke (or border) around the simple point, colored black and with a thickness of 2 pixels.

 .. figure:: pix/simplepointwithstroke.png
    :align: center